Seiberg-Witten monopoles with multiple spinors on a surface times a circle: Introduction

-A new feature of the equation for $n \geq 2$ is that $\cM(\bp)$ may be non-compact.
-Building on work of Taubes \cite{taubes3, taubes2}, Haydys and Walpuski \cite{haydys-walpuski} showed that a sequence in $\cM(\bp)$ which does not have any convergent subsequence can be rescaled so that it converges in an appropriate sense to a \emph{Fueter section}, a Dirac-harmonic section of a fibre bundle over $Y$.
+A new feature of the equation for $n \geq 2$ is that $\cM(\bp)$ may be non-compact for some choices of $\bp$.
+Building on work of Taubes \cite{taubes3, taubes2}, Haydys and Walpuski \cite{haydys-walpuski} showed that a sequence of points in $\cM(\bp)$ which does not have any convergent subsequence can be rescaled so that it converges in an appropriate sense to a \emph{Fueter section}, a section of a fibre bundle over $Y$ satisfying a non-linear analogue of the Dirac equation.
 We review Haydys and Walpuski's compactness theorem in subsection \ref{subsec:compactness}; Fueter sections are introduced in Definition \ref{defn:fueter}.
 An important point is that the differential equation obeyed by a Fueter section, just like the Seiberg--Witten equation itself, depends on the parameter $\bp$.
 As a result, Fueter sections may or may not exist depending on the choice of $\bp\in\sP$.

 \begin{defn} Denote by $\cU \subset \sP$ the set of all parameters $\bp \in \sP$ for which the moduli space $\cM(\bp)$ is compact.
 Haydys and Walpuski's theorem and Corollary \ref{cor:compactness} imply that $\cU$ contains an open neighbourhood of the set of all $\bp\in\sP$ for which no Fueter sections exist. \end{defn}